terraform-ibm-modules/terraform-ibm-observability-agents/README.md

 ### Customise Kubernetes metadata line filtering in the LogDNA agent

-This module supports the Kubernetes metadata filtering customisation of the LogDNA agent by setting the value of the input parameters `logdna_agent_custom_line_exclusion` and `logdna_agent_custom_line_inclusion`.
+This module allows to customise the Kubernetes metadata filtering in the LogDNA agent by setting the value of the input parameters `logdna_agent_custom_line_exclusion` and `logdna_agent_custom_line_inclusion`.
 For more information, see [Configuration for Kubernetes Metadata Filtering](https://github.com/logdna/logdna-agent-v2/blob/3.8/docs/KUBERNETES.md#configuration-for-kubernetes-metadata-filtering)

 For example, you can set the following input values for the parameters: